ripienaar/choria-compose/README.md

 Finished processing 10 / 10 hosts in 1.14s
 ```

-You should see many requests on your Request Catcher and response received by each server is shown as well as a summary of state.
+You should see requests logged by the httpd server.

 **HINT:** Try adding `--batch 1 --batch-sleep 10` to see the client batching features